whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Papers/Getting through amphetamine withdrawal a guide fo.md

-# Getting through amphetamine withdrawal a guide fo
+# Getting through Amphetamine Withdrawal a Guide Fo

 GETTING THROUGH AMPHETAMINE WITHDRAWAL A guide for people trying to stop amphetamine use Turning Point